nicolaschaillot/nuxeo-googlemap-elements/README.md

 2. In a custom element using them:
   * Import `nuxeo-google-map.html`, according to its path in your configuration
   * For example, `<link rel="import" href="nuxeo-google-map/nuxeo-google-map.html">`
 3. It is required to give a height to the element, in the `<style>` part.
 Then, use the element and set its different values.

-For example, with an existing `geloc` schema:
+For example, with an existing `geoloc` schema

 ```
 <link rel="import" href="nuxeo-google-map/nuxeo-google-map.html">